artisticmedic/olives-peculiar-dream/README.md

      ```
      pip install pygame
      ```
-     If these returns an error, try running:
+     If this returns an error, try running:
      ```
      pip3 install pygame
      ```

 4. Prep the game:
    - Navigate to the game folder in your command window by...
-      - Right clicking the unzipped game folder
+      - Back in Finder, right click the unzipped game folder to open the context menu
-      - While the menu is open, hold down the opt key, and select the "Copy olives-peculiar-dreamm as pathname" option
+      - While the menu is open, hold down the opt key, and select "Copy olives-peculiar-dreamm as pathname"
-      - In Terminal, type cd and then paste the path name and enter.
+      - In Terminal, type cd, spacebar, and then paste the path name and enter.
         ```
-        cd the-pasted-path-name
+        cd the-pasted-path-name-exactly
         ```
+        This tells Terminal what folder to reference for future commands.
 5. Run the game by typing:
      ```
      python run_game.py
      ```
-     If you installed using pip3, you will need to use python3 instead of python
+     If you installed using pip3, you will need to use python3 instead of python:
+     ```
+     python3 run_game.py
+     ```

 ## Game Objective